johnyob/omniml/tex/gt-scalp-2025/slides.typ

 #v1

-2. Propagation from polymorphic definitions to their uses.
+2. Propagation from `let`-definitions to their uses.
 (Hindley-Milner type inference)

    ```ocaml
    let point = (~x:41, ~y:31) in